 Section 33 – Extended Day-Ahead Market

 This section is new, but for the convenience of review, the entire document appears in black text.
+These second round revisions use redline track changes to indicate any subsequent revisions.

 33. Extended Day-Ahead Market